 These contacts were not successfully imported and often cause problems with the watch.

-Delete these contacts via the Contacts app on your paired iPhone.
+Delete these missing or problem contacts via the Contacts app on your paired iPhone.

-Go to Contacts > Select the Problem Contact > Choose Edit from Top Right > Scroll all the way down to Delete Contact.
+Go to Contacts > Select the Missing or Problem Contact > Choose Edit from Top Right > Scroll all the way down to Delete Contact.

 Tap this and confirm you want to Delete that contact.
 That’s it!